 Today part 3 of the Geometrics Cal was released in Ana’s Ravelry shop.
 If you follow the Cal and finished part 2 you have already hooked 73 rows, only 190 rows to go until the border starts.

-Originally I had planned to follow my own colour scheme with Parchment as main colour.
-Copper, Gold and Walnut as as accompanying colours and a bit of Lime as an accent.
+As I said, I didn’t have a finished colour scheme in mind beforehand, just a rough idea.
+I wanted to use Parchment as main colour.
+Copper, Gold and Walnut as accompanying colours and a bit of Lime as an accent.
+Hm … Things turned out differently …

-So here my “improvised colour scheme”
+But enough of my look behind the scenes – here my “improvised colour scheme”

 See you next week!